 Students in musical instrument programs may encounter a variety of teaching methods in different courses.
 Students may be taught by traditional lecture methods using textbooks and media to understand music history and theory.
 Additionally, students may gain hands-on experience in group ensembles and private lessons.

-Contact Universities Best Part time Bachelor Degrees in Musical Instruments in Europe 2017
+Contact Schools Directly Best Part time Bachelor Degrees in Musical Instruments in Europe 2017

 The aim is to educate students in the area of music theory and praxis.
 The basis is put on disciplines necessary in musical education – music theory, harmony, counterpoint, history of music, musical forms.
 Practical part is based on instrument playing, voice training, vocal sight singing and conducting techniques. [+]